 What is the surface area of the tetrahedron with one vertex at O the vertex of a unit cube and the other vertices at the centres of the faces of the cube not containing O?

 The net of a cube is to be cut from a sheet of card 100 cm square.
 What is the maximum volume cube that can be made from a single piece of card?

 There are 27 small cubes in a 3 x 3 x 3 cube, 54 faces being visible at any one time.
 Is it possible to reorganise these cubes so that by dipping the large cube into a pot of paint three times you. . . .

 This is an interactive net of a Rubik's cube.
 Twists of the 3D cube become mixes of the squares on the 2D net.
 Have a play and see how many scrambles you can undo!

-You have 27 small cubes, 3 each of nine colours.
-Use the small cubes to make a 3 by 3 by 3 cube so that each face of the bigger cube contains one of every colour.
+Can you use small coloured cubes to make a 3 by 3 by 3 cube so that each face of the bigger cube contains one of each colour?

 In this problem we see how many pieces we can cut a cube of cheese into using a limited number of slices.
 How many pieces will you be able to make?

 A description of how to make the five Platonic solids out of paper.

 Toni Beardon has chosen this article introducing a rich area for practical exploration and discovery in 3D geometry